pau1ie/Booklet/documents/user/terms.rst

 :math:`4, 8, 16, 32, 64` and :math:`12, 24`.
 :math:`12, 24` signatures have diffent folding processes from :math:`4, 8, 16, 32, 64`, as mentioned above.
-Bigger sheets could be used :math:`>64` to make a single signature, but it is not practical.
+In theory more folds could be used to make larger signatures (:math:`>64`) but 64 is the limit in practice.

 .. image:: ../_static/gathering_inserting.png

-There are two types of methods to combine signatures, **inserting** and **gathering**.
-The signatures will look the same once the edges are cut, but the order the pages are printed on the larger sheet will differ depending on how they are folded.
+There are two types of methods to combine pages to make a book:
-The *gathering* does not affect to order of each signature but *inserting* does to match the correct ordering of pages.
+**inserting** (pages into a signature) and **gathering** (signatures to make a texct block).
+The pages need to be printed in the correct place which differs depending on how the sheets will be combined.

-The :math:`n` sheets signature is composed of :math:`i` time inserted :math:`f` sheets signature.
+The :math:`n` sheet signature is composed of :math:`i` inserted pages multiplied by :math:`f` - the number of pages in each signature.

 .. math::
     n = i \times f.